truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme-uboot-config.md

 The DE-10 Nano development board requires initialisations before the ARM Cortex-A9 can use some of its peripherals, e.g. the 1GB SD-RAM memory.
 On a cold boot only a small 64kB OC-RAM is available to run code from.
 Note, the On-Chip RAM is not inside the CPU cores, it is external to the cores but inside the HPS (Hard Processor System).

-The regular U-Boot elf is too big to load and run from OC-RAM, instead we can use the smaller U-Boot SPL elf for this, infact the SPL was coded for this purpose.
+The main U-Boot elf is too big to load and run from OC-RAM, instead we can use the smaller U-Boot SPL elf for this, infact the SPL was coded for this purpose.

 What is the difference between normal U-Boot and small U-Boot SPL?

-The regular U-Boot elf actually contains two boot loaders, so U-Boot SPL is included:
+The main U-Boot elf actually contains two boot loaders, so U-Boot SPL is included:
 1. U-Boot SPL (Secondary Program Loader, a low level loader for board initialisations)
 2. U-Boot (a higher level loader for booting linux kernel, etc)

-In normal cases you would use both, so the SPL starts first which then jumps to the regular U-Boot.
-The difference is just that, U-Boot SPL is separate from regular U-Boot.
+In normal cases you would use both, so the SPL starts first which then jumps to the main U-Boot.
+The difference is just that, U-Boot SPL is separate from main U-Boot.

 Where can I find U-Boot SPL?